esl/MongooseIM/tools/pkg/README.md

 * `$ERLANG_VERSION` - a version of the esl-erlang package which should be used while compiling MongooseIM (please remember about concerning minimal erlang version specified in the `rebar.config` file and the esl-erlang package revision - e.g. 22.2.5-2),
-* `DOCKERFILE_PATH` - a dockerfile path which should be used to built a package for given platform (e.g. path of `Dockerfile_rpm` for `centos_7`),
+* `DOCKERFILE_PATH` - a dockerfile path which should be used to build a package for given platform (e.g. path of `Dockerfile_rpm` for `centos_7`),
 * `CONTEXT_PATH` - a root directory of the MongooseIM project (during building whole source code is copied to a building docker image container and the `_build`